theredditbandit/awesome-cybersec/README.md

    * [Start in infosec](https://malicious.link/start/)
    * [Ethical Hacking With Hack The Box :A free book for getting started in Ethical Hacking](https://book.ethicalhackinghtb.xyz/)
    * [Hacking tutorials](https://www.hackingtutorials.org/)
    * [Halls of valhalla](https://halls-of-valhalla.org/beta/)  is a place for sharing knowledge and ideas.
-Users can submit code, as well as science, technology, and engineering-oriented news and articles.
-We also have an assortment of fun and educational challenges intended to help users learn more about programming, mathematics, encryption, hacking and more.
+Users can submit code, as well as science, technology, and engineering-oriented news and articles.They also have an assortment of fun and educational challenges intended to help users learn more about programming, mathematics, encryption, hacking and more.
    * [Pentest.blog](https://pentest.blog/)
    * https://hausec.com/
    * https://dirkjanm.io/